codepath/community-organizing/README.md

 #### 1-day Debugging Workshop

 A newer workshop demonstrating how to debug Android applications by presenting a series of challenges and then interactively problem solving to fix them to sharpen our debugging skils.
 Curriculum outline can be [found here](https://docs.google.com/a/thecodepath.com/document/d/1ZYPRHoWU4B6DRRNWgKvzlmWFE1vmY21iVo6VWChzKhQ/edit#heading=h.yskk87sxbd7o).

+### iOS

+#### 2-hour Evening Workshop

+A 2-hour session on Thursdays covering the high-level architecture and then hands-on building of a basic tip calculator.

+#### 1-day Introduction Workshop

+A full-day weekend workshop covering the basics of iOS by building 2 different applications.